U.S. FDA set to authorize Pfizer COVID-19 shot for ages 12-15 early next week - NYT

 Responding to a Reuters request for comment, the FDA said its review of expanding the vaccine’s emergency use authorization is ongoing, but did not provide further details.

-The vaccine has already been cleared in the United States for people aged 16 and above. (https://reut.rs/3nLH8Fj)
+The vaccine has already been cleared in the United States for people aged 16 and above. (reut.rs/3nLH8Fj)

 Pfizer declined to comment on the NYT report.